da4throux/MMM-Paris-RATP-PG/README.md

 * line: mandatory, typical value: 28 or 'A'... check exact value with: https://api-ratp.pierre-grimaud.fr/v4/lines/buses, https://api-ratp.pierre-grimaud.fr/v4/lines/rers, https://api-ratp.pierre-grimaud.fr/v4/lines/tramways, https://api-ratp.pierre-grimaud.fr/v4/lines/metros
 * stations: mandatory: [name of the station] -> found with https://api-ratp.pierre-grimaud.fr/v4/stations/{type}/{line}
 * destination: mandatory, either 'A' or 'R'
+### rers only
+As destinations do not reveal all the stops for an rer, this allow to filter on code (see https://rera-leblog.fr/les-codes-missions-des-rer-a-dechiffres/)
+* mission1: optional, array of letters ['A', 'E'], default is absent = no filtering //keep only rers for which the first letter is present in the array
+* mission2: optional, array of letters, default is absent = no filtering //keep only rers for which the second letter is present in the array
 ### Traffic
 * type: mandatory: traffic
 * line: mandatory, based on https://api-ratp.pierre-grimaud.fr/v4/traffic set the line as: [type, line], such as: ['metros', 6], ['rers', 'A']...